Signed in as:

 Bathe in nature as you sit or walk along the labyrinth's paths.

-Join us for guided meditation and contemplative art practices such as drawing, writing, reading, singing and object arrangement.
+Join us for guided meditation and contemplative art practices such as drawing, writing, reading, singing, and object arrangement.

 The smallest bone in your body is located deep within your ear and is called the oval window.
 Peer through it and you will discover the inner ear’s labyrinth, where balance lives and sound moves toward your brain where it can be deciphered.